Aurora Hunt Aurora Hunt

 YOUR LOCATION MATTERS

 If you fly all the way to Fairbanks, Alaska or Tromsø, Norway, you are sitting directly underneath the baseline auroral oval.
-You do not need a high Kp sum.
-In Tromsø, a Kp of 2 is enough for an incredible overhead show.
-Hunting for a Kp 6 in Tromsø is unnecessary and usually means you'll only see the aurora on the southern horizon, because the oval has expanded past you.
+You do not need a high Kp number.
+In Tromsø, Kp 2 can be enough for a visible or meaningful display when the sky is clear and the timing works.
+Waiting for Kp 6 is usually unnecessary; during stronger storms the geometry can shift and the best activity may not sit directly overhead, so cloud and timing still matter.

-The Kp index is the industry standard, but it has three massive flaws you need to understand:
+The Kp index is the industry standard, but it has several flaws you need to understand:

 1. It's a 3-Hour Average: The official planetary K-index is calculated in 3-hour blocks (00:00-03:00, 03:00-06:00, etc.).
 The aurora can explode into a massive substorm for 15 minutes, jump to a "Kp 7 effort", and then die down.
 The 3-hour average for that block might only read Kp 3, completely missing the substorm.